El Rushbo and the Limbaugh Institute for Advanced Conservative Studies.

 She just hadn't been told about it.

-Ergo, low information voter.
+Ergo, low-information voter.

-The bottom the bottom line here is every time somebody blames the media for something, there's a there's the reaction, all that, oh that blame the media, you're never gonna go anywhere blaming the media.
+The bottom line here is every time somebody blames the media for something, there's the reaction, oh, that's the old dad, blame the media.

 You know, everybody's always embarrassed away from blaming.